ksyautumn/Project/README.md

 3. Similarly we can code `DoubleDQN_report(train)` and `DuelDouDQN_report(train)`

-4. Finally we add some test to check the framework
+4. Finally we add some test to check the framework (validity of input)